brycewray/eleventy_solo/src/posts/2020/07/goodbye-hello.md

 But don't get me wrong: leaving one place is followed by arriving at another---with the thrill of that first moment in a new place, a realization that you're starting over with all the opportunities that presents.

-Thank you, Netlify, for twenty-one-and-a-half good and interesting months as my home on the Web.
+Thank you, Netlify, for twenty-one-and-a-half good and interesting months as my home on the web.
 I am sure you will continue to be a great place for static sites to live, especially where site owners are just getting started.

 And thank you, Vercel, for your warm welcome, and for the interesting journey on which we've embarked this week.
 I look forward to watching your already strong capabilities get even more impressive over time.
 Building upon the high performance of your platform, I hope to make this site a better place for nice folks to spend some time and learn a thing or two.